aferrar/becs_map/README.md

 ### Acknowledgments
 ___
 Special thanks to my professor and fellow classmates, everyone over at Stackoverflow who helped me debug issues, and to PurpleBooth for their README-Template.
+___
+### Further Improvements
+___
+Include a second sql call to restaurant dataset in Carto.
+Include toggle button to alternate between datasets on click.
+Expand both datasets to include more properties.
+Include realsitic pricing through store surveying, data mining or scraping.
+Improve popup HTML.
+Cuzstomize popup markers from leaflet default to sandwich asset in img folder.